YoussefChajia/delivery-app/README.md

-The app design of this app is done by me, Youssef Chajia
+The app design of this app is done by me, Youssef Chajia using Adobe XD

+The app is made using Flutter and Firebase

 Here is a video of the app in action :